 In September 2002, EPA proposed the Lammers Barrel Factory site for addition to the National Priorities List (NPL) of hazardous waste sites.

 An RI/FS Work Plan was approved in February 2003.
 Field investigation activities have been conducted from 2003 to the present.
 The work included residential well sampling, on-site soil and groundwater sampling, surface water and sediment sampling in Little Beaver Creek, and installation and sampling of groundwater monitoring wells.
 The Remedial Investigation report for the Lammers Barrel site was completed and approved by EPA in August 2008.

 After the RI was completed, EPA made the decision to separate the Lammers Barrel cleanup into two Operable Units (OUs).
 This would allow cleanup to commence on the Lammers Barrel property (OU1), while additional investigation was conducted on the contaminated groundwater plume (OU2) that was migrating off of the site to the east, north of East Patterson Road.

 On September 27, 2011, EPA signed a Record of Decision (ROD) for OU1 at the Lammers Barrel site calling for in-situ soil mixing to treat chlorinated volatile organic compounds and BTEX contaminants in site soils and Enhanced In-Situ Bioremediation for groundwater underneath the Lammers Barrel site to treat these same compounds.
 EPA is now in negotiations with the PRP group on an agreement for the group to implement the remedial action selected in the ROD.
-EPA anticipates that this process should be completed by early 2013.
-Remedial action could then commence at the site in the spring of 2013.
+EPA anticipates that this process should be completed by the summer of 2013.
+Remedial action could then commence at the site in the spring of 2014.

 Community InvolvementA public comment period for the OU1 Proposed Plan was held from July 1 to August 5, 2011.
 A public meeting was held in Beavercreek, Ohio on July 14, 2011.